nielsholtgrefe/nielsholtgrefe.github.io/index.md

 ---

 # About me
-Hi, I am Niels!
-I am a PhD candidate at the Delft Institute of Applied Mathematics of the TU Delft (Netherlands).
+Hi, I am Niels 👋!
+I am a PhD candidate at the [Delft Institute of Applied Mathematics](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/applied-mathematics) of the [TU Delft](https://www.tudelft.nl/) in the Netherlands.
-  I work in the Discrete Mathematics & Optimization group under the supervision of Leo van Iersel.
+  I work in the [Discrete Mathematics & Optimization](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/applied-mathematics/discrete-mathematics-optimization) group under the supervision of Dr. [Leo van Iersel](https://leovaniersel.wordpress.com/).
-  Previously, I obtained my MSc and BSc degrees (both cum laude) in Applied Mathematics from the TU Delft.

 My research is focused on algorithms and mathematical theory of phylogenetics: the study of evolutionary history of organisms.
 I also work on parametrized complexity, specifically concerning the parameter scanwidth.
 Writing software and applying algorithms to real-world data is also something I enjoy doing.

+Previously, I obtained my MSc and BSc degrees (both cum laude) in Applied Mathematics from the TU Delft.

-  On this webpage, you can view publications and software I wrote, and conferences I have attended / presented at.
+On this website, you can view my [publications](/publications/) and [software](/software/), and [conferences](/conferences/) I have attended / presented at.